Simplicial Flat Norm with Scale: Introduction

-where ${\mathscr E}_d$ is the set of $d$-dimensional currents with compact support and integer multiplicities.
+where ${\mathscr E}_d$ is the set of $d$-dimensional currents with compact support.
 One also uses flat norm to measure the ``distance'' between two $d$-currents.
 More precisely, the flat norm distance between two $d$-currents $T$ and $P$ is given by

 Morgan and Vixie \cite{MoVi2007} showed that the $L^1$ total variation functional ($L^1$TV) introduced by Chan and Esedo\=glu \cite{ChEs2005} computes the flat norm for boundaries $T$ with integer multiplicity.
 Given this correspondence, and the use of {\em scale} in $L^1$TV, Morgan and Vixie defined \cite{MoVi2007} the flat norm with scale $\lambda \in [0,\infty)$ of an oriented $d$-dimensional set $T$ as